intel/CPU-Manager-for-Kubernetes/docs/cli.md

  in a core granular manner.
 For example, consider a system with 4 cpus with id 0, 1, 2, 3 where 0 and 2 are resident on core 0 and 1 and 3 are resident on core 1.
 Then having `isolcpus=0,1` will result in two stranded cpus where data and control containers may or may not land.
-In this case, KCM will emit warnings such as `WARNING:root:Physical core 1 is partially isolated`.
+In this case, CMK will emit warnings such as `WARNING:root:Physical core 1 is partially isolated`.

-Similarily, even fully isolated cores in excess of the number of dataplane plus controlplane cores will be stranded i.e. KCM will not assign any left over isolated cores to the infra pool.
-In this case, KCM will emit warnings such as `WARNING:root:Not all isolated cores will be used by data and controlplane.`.
+Similarily, even fully isolated cores in excess of the number of dataplane plus controlplane cores will be stranded i.e. CMK will not assign any left over isolated cores to the infra pool.
+In this case, CMK will emit warnings such as `WARNING:root:Not all isolated cores will be used by data and controlplane.`.

 **Args:**